 I used garden hoses to guesstimate where I wanted the paths to be and I started digging away the sod over the course of a few weekday afternoons while hubby was at work.

-We found some cement stacking stones on a local classified for a really great deal an bought them before we even knew exactly what we would use them for but I’m lad we did because they turned out o be a great border for the firepit circle.
+We found some cement stacking stones on a local classified for a really great deal an bought them before we even knew exactly what we would use them for but I’m glad we did because they turned out to be a great border for the firepit circle.

 I began piling layers onto the areas that would become new lasagna beds (or ‘sheet-mulched’ beds).
 New Gardener Blues shares a great post about how to properly sheet-mulch a lasagna bed here.

 In the meantime, hubby was hard at work with the rest.
 After laying down heavy-duty landscape fabric in all newly dug areas we ordered a load of 4 tonnes of 1/4″ crushed gravel, and rented a bobcat and a tamper.

 Here’s the hubs levelling and tamping the gravel in the firepit circle: